-The good news is you can access ABC for free if you have a digital antenna and are within the radius of a local ABC affiliate.
-The bad news is the network only broadcasts 19 of this year’s 165 nationally televised games.
-These, however, include some of the league’s biggest matchups, such as the Oklahoma Thunder vs. Houston Rockets on March 26 and a Christmas Day rematch between the two-time NBA finalists Golden State Warriors and Cleveland Cavaliers.
+The good news is you can access ABC for free if you have an over-the-air TV antenna and are within the radius of a local ABC affiliate.
+The bad news is the network only broadcasts 17 of this year’s nationally televised games.
+These, however, include some of the league’s biggest matchups, including a Christmas Day rematch between the three-time NBA finalists Cleveland Cavaliers and Golden State Warriors.
 ABC also carries portions of the postseason, including all of the NBA championship series.

-The easiest way to catch all nationally televised NBA games is with the Sling TV streaming service, but you’ll have to pony up for a monthly subscription.
+The easiest way to catch many of the cable telecasts is with the Sling TV streaming service, but you’ll have to pony up for a monthly subscription.
 For $20 per month, Sling’s Orange package will get you ESPN, ESPN2, and TNT.
 With a digital antenna to catch the ABC broadcasts, that leaves only the NBA TV games to account for.